Sparse Interaction Neighborhood Selection for Markov Random Fields via Reversible Jump and Pseudoposteriors: Conclusion

 \section{Conclusion}

-We propose a novel approach to model selection in Markov Random Field models with pairwise interactions in a Bayesian context by using a Reversible Jump Markov Chain algorithm with a proposal distribution that was developed especially aiming for efficient jumping between sets of relative positions, quickly reaching the models with highest posterior mass.
+We propose a novel approach for model selection in Markov Random Field models with pairwise interactions within a Bayesian framework.
+Our method uses a Reversible Jump Markov Chain algorithm tailored with a proposal distribution specifically constructed to facilitate efficient jumping between sets of relative positions.
+This design quickly reaches the models with highest posterior mass.

-In order to overcome the intractability of the normalizing constant inherent from MRF models, we have used pseudolikelihood and proceeded with the analyses based on the pseudoposterior distribution as a proxy of the true posterior distribution that cannot be evaluated directly.
-It must be clear that the algorithm proposed can be directly adapted for different strategies that may be used to deal with the intractable constants and approximate likelihood function, such as Adjusted Pseudolikelihoods \citep{bouranis2018bayesian} and Monte-Carlo approximations \citep{atchade2013bayesian}, but not every approximation method is well suited for the varying-dimension feature of the model selection framework.
+In order to overcome the intractability of the normalizing constant inherent to MRF models, we use pseudolikelihood and proceed with the analyses based on the pseudoposterior distribution as a proxy for the true posterior distribution that cannot be directly evaluated.
+It is important to notice that the proposed algorithm can be directly adapted to accomodate different strategies that may be used to deal with the intractable constants and approximate likelihood functions, such as Adjusted Pseudolikelihoods \citep{bouranis2018bayesian} and Monte-Carlo approximations \citep{atchade2013bayesian}.
+The key point is that the proposal kernel is designed for efficiency in this specific type of MRF distribution.
+It is worth noticing that not every approximation method is well suited for the varying-dimension feature inherent of the model selection framework.

-The main contributions of this work are: \begin{enumerate} \item Proposing a Bayesian framework for both the interaction structure and the parameters of the Markov Random Field model considered. \item Constructing a Reversible Jump proposal kernel that is especially useful for models within the proposed framework. \item Exploring the effects of the prior distribution specification in some scenarios to understand their properties while still attaining enough flexibility in the methods so that any choice of prior distribution can be considered. \end{enumerate}
+The main contributions of this work are: \begin{enumerate} \item Proposing a Bayesian framework for the simultaneous estimation of the interaction structure and the parameters for the Markov Random Field model considered. \item Constructing a Reversible Jump proposal kernel specifically tailored to accomodate the models within the proposed framework. \item Demonstrating, through simulations and applications, the effectiveness of some choices of prior distribution and tuning parameters, while working under a flexible framework where different choices could be used with no additional changes to the algorithm. \end{enumerate}

-We have used artificially generated datasets and an application to real data in the context of texture synthesis, to evaluate the strengths of our method and study how the algorithm behaves under different configurations and concluded that our method leads to promising results for selecting sparse interaction structures for MRFs.
+We have used artificially generated datasets and an application to real data in the context of texture synthesis, to evaluate the strengths of our method and study how the algorithm behaves under different configurations.
+Our findings indicate promising results for selecting sparse interaction structures for MRFs.